Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with Environmental Interaction: Experiments

 For training, we used actor and critic learning rates of $1\times10^{-4}$ and $3\times10^{-4}$.
 The discount factor and GAE parameters are set to $\gamma=0.99$ and $\lambda_{\mathrm{GAE}}=0.95$.
 The clipping epsilon is $\epsilon=0.2$, with entropy coefficient $0.05$ and maximum gradient norm $0.5$.
 For the GAT network, we use hidden dimension 128 with 4 attention heads and 2 GNN layers, with a node-type embedding of dimension 8.

 Figure \ref{fig3} reports the learning curves for the mean episodic reward, the evaluation success rate, and the mean episode length for SoftGM and six MARL baselines for the three scenarios of increasing contact complexity.
 All curves are averaged over three random seeds, with shaded regions indicating the standard error.
 In the obstacle-free task, most methods quickly achieve high success rates and short episodes once they learn stable actuation in the coupled soft-body dynamics.
-SoftGM converges rapidly and stable, matching the strong CTDE baselines (MADDPG/MASAC) in both success rate and episode length.
-The PPO-based methods exhibit notable late-training degradation indicating that, even in the simple setting, PPO-based optimisation can become unstable at later stages of training in highly coupled soft-body control.
+SoftGM converges rapidly and stably, matching the strong CTDE baselines (MADDPG/MASAC) in both success rate and episode length.
+The PPO-based methods exhibit notable late-training degradation, indicating that PPO-based optimisation can become unstable at later stages of training in highly coupled soft-body control.
 When structured obstacles are introduced, reliable coordination under contact becomes critical.
 SoftGM maintains near-perfect performance compared to strong CTDE baselines and has slightly shorter mean episode length.
-IDDP and ISAC has a much poorer performance and PPO-based methods perform very badly in this setting.
-PPO’s entropy-regularised, clipped updates can be hard to tune in contact-rich, long soft body tasks.
-Sustained exploration may destabilise the learning, leading to performance collapse.
-Eventually, extreme actions break the simulation model.
+IDDPG and ISAC have much poorer performance, and PPO-based methods perform very poorly in this setting.
+PPO’s entropy-regularised, clipped updates can be hard to tune in contact-rich, long soft-body tasks; sustained exploration may destabilise learning, leading to performance collapse and, in some cases, extreme actions that break the simulation model.
 The wall-with-hole task magnifies the difference the most.
-SoftGM achieves the best overall performance among all methods, attaining the highest reward and the highest success rate while also reducing episode length substantially below the horizon, indicating more efficient searching behaviour.
+SoftGM achieves the best overall performance among the tested methods, attaining the highest reward and success rate while reducing episode length substantially below the horizon, indicating more efficient searching behaviour.
+However, the absolute success rate remains modest, so this result should be interpreted as improved contact-guided exploration rather than a fully solved controller for highly constrained passages.
 MADDPG shows delayed partial improvement later in training, whereas the remaining baselines achieve near-zero success and remain at horizon-length episodes.
-Overall, these curves support that SoftGM's online obstacle discovery and graph-attention message passing enable it to focus on the few contact-relevant interactions at each moment, yielding better coordinated control in complex, contact-rich environments.
+Overall, these curves support that SoftGM's online obstacle discovery and graph-attention message passing enable it to focus on the few contact-relevant interactions at each moment, yielding better coordinated control in complex, contact-rich simulated environments.